racket/rhombus/rhombus/static-info.md

  * A structure-type name bound by `struct` is a dot provider.
 It provides field-accessor functions, as in `Posn.x`.

- * As a contract, a structure-type name makes any binding or expression using the contract a dot provider.
-A structure type name followed by `.of` has the same effect; in addition, it associates any information implied by the argument contracts as static information for fields accessed from the binding or exression through a dot.
+ * As an annotation, a structure-type name makes any binding or expression using the annotation a dot provider.
+A structure type name followed by `.of` has the same effect; in addition, it associates any information implied by the argument annotations as static information for fields accessed from the binding or exression through a dot.
 For example, assuming a `struct Rect(top_left, side)` declaration, `r :: Rect.of(Posn, Integer)` causes `r.top_left` to have `Posn` information, with means that `r.top_left.x` works.

- * When a structure-type field has a contract, then that contract's static information is associated with a field accessed through `.`.
+ * When a structure-type field has an annotation, then that annotation's static information is associated with a field accessed through `.`.
-   In the `Line` example, the `p2` field of `Line` has a `Posn` contract, so a `l1 :: Line` binding means that `l1.p2` is a dot provider to access `x` and `y`.
+   In the `Line` example, the `p2` field of `Line` has a `Posn` annotation, so a `l1 :: Line` binding means that `l1.p2` is a dot provider to access `x` and `y`.

- * When a structure-type field has a contract, then that contract's static information is associated as result information for a field accessor accessed through `.`.
-For example, `Line.p1` gets the `Posn` contract's static information as its call-result information, so `Line.p1(e)` has that information, which means that `Line.p1(e)` is a dot provider.
+ * When a structure-type field has an annotation, then that annotation's static information is associated as result information for a field accessor accessed through `.`.
+For example, `Line.p1` gets the `Posn` annotation's static information as its call-result information, so `Line.p1(e)` has that information, which means that `Line.p1(e)` is a dot provider.

- * When a structure-type field has a contract, and when the structure type is used as a pattern form in a binding, then the contract's static information is associated with the argument pattern.
+ * When a structure-type field has an annotation, and when the structure type is used as a pattern form in a binding, then the annotation's static information is associated with the argument pattern.
 For example, `Line(p1, p2)` as a binding pattern associates `Posn` information to `p1` and to `p2`, which means that they're dot